-Local Code of Corporate Governance Requirements Sub-Principle Review of Effectiveness During 2022/23 Stakeholder engagement Engaging comprehensively with institutional stakeholders The Council worked with public, private and voluntary organisations during the year with the overriding objective to help improve the lives of residents within the County Borough, and a number of these are set out on the Council's website.
-More specifically, the Council is a statutory partner within the Cwm Taf Public Services Board and actively engages within the Board to put in place arrangements to provide information and data that support the identification and delivery of regional priorities, outcomes and allocation of resources.
-The Cwm Taf Public Services Board completed a joint Well-being Assessment with the Bridgend Public Services Board for the Cwm Taf Morgannwg area as part of a wider transition to a Cwm Taf Morgannwg Public Services Board that will deliver the new Cwm Taf Morgannwg Well-being Plan.
-These arrangements now directly correlate to Cwm Taf Morgannwg Regional Partnership Board, with the Board managing, amongst other things, the allocation of the Welsh Government funded Regional Investment Fund in order to help meet the health, social care and wellbeing needs of residents and a focus on its governance and engagement arrangements.
-The Council also engages with partner organisations on specific areas where there are shared goals, such as, with the Health Service on developing an integrated health and social care locality model and supporting older people to stay in their homes longer, prevent unnecessary stays in hospital and to help get people home from hospital more quickly when they are well enough; using RCT Neighbourhood Network Groups developed to support the Community Hub model that works with local community groups to meet identified needs; an integrated Substance Misuse Service and Community Safety Partnership; and with Water Safety Partnership and Public Health Wales concerning insufficient water supplies due to drought conditions which are deemed to become more prevalent as a result of climate change.
+Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2023/24 Forward plans for Committee meetings together with the matters to be considered, where appropriate.
+Openness The Council published on its website forward plans of committee meetings to assist members of the public to engage in the democratic processes of the Council.
+An example of engagement included the Cabinet Work Programme being shared with the Youth Engagement and Participation Service during the year, who identified 3 areas of interest, which led to a group of young people attending both an Overview and Scrutiny Committee and a Climate Change Cabinet Sub Committee visit.
+Stakeholder engagement Engaging comprehensi vely with institutional stakeholders The Council worked with public, private and voluntary organisations during the year with the overriding objective to help improve the lives of residents within the County Borough, and a number of these are set out on the Council's website.
+More specifically, the Council is a statutory partner within the Cwm Taf Morgannwg Public Services Board and has worked with partners to put in place the 'Cwm Taf Morgannwg - Our Well-Being Plan - A More Equal Cwm Taf Morgannwg 2023 - 2028', informed by citizen engagement and a well-being assessment, and sets out regional objectives and outcomes and alignment with the Well-being of Future Generations Act seven national well-being goals.
+These arrangements align with the Cwm Taf Morgannwg Regional Partnership Board, with the Board managing, amongst other things, the allocation of the Welsh Government funded Regional Investment Fund in order to help meet the health, social care and wellbeing needs of residents and a focus on its governance and engagement arrangements.
+The Council also has on-going engagement arrangements with partner organisations on specific areas where there are shared goals, such as, with the Health Service on developing an integrated health and social care model with the aim to improve health, care and wellbeing including prevention through a proactive approach and ensuring people will spend more time at home, with improved individual and population outcomes.